Wonderful subgroups of reductive groups and spherical systems: Tails

-The two quotients $\s/\Delta'$ are resp.:
+The two quotients $\s/\Delta'(\tau)$ are resp.

-and they give two different candidates for $H$.
-The existence of the co-connected inclusions associated to the two quotients above assures that the two subgroups $H$ correspond to the right spherical systems.
+and they give two different candidates $H_1$, $H_2$.
+The existence of the co-connected inclusions associated to the two quotients above assures that the two subgroups of $G$ correspond to the right spherical systems.

-We may now assume that $D^+_{p+1}$ and $D^-_{p+1}$ are not both free.
+We may now assume that $D^+_{l+1}$ and $D^-_{l+1}$ are not both free.